LeBerk/NerdyJoy/README.md

 Welcome to the NerdyJoy App repository!

-Down below are rules for using this repository:
+Down below is a guide for developers this repository:

 1. Add comments to your code to make the function of the code clear (it will be easier to read & understand your code.)